This pan-seared octopus with lemon pepper seasoning braised until tender, then seared. It's perfect for your next food adventure!

 Will Adding a Wine Cork to the Braising Liquid Keep The Octopus Tender?

 Maybe?
 It's an old wives' tale, and I've never done it.
-That said, it won't hurt a thing, so if you want to-- go right ahead.
+That said, it won't hurt a thing, so if you want to, go right ahead.

 Just make sure you're using a CORK wine cork, and not a plastic one.

-How Pan-Sear Octopus
+How to Make Pan-Seared Octopus

 Serve the octopus right away, and enjoy this fabulously freaky seafood!